 What makes up a great scrum master?
-Test yourself by having a close look how you or your team is perceiving the daily routine.
+Test yourself and take a close look how you or your team is perceiving the daily routine.

 A write up of some exciting and astonishing discussions experienced in the Meetup “Dare the impossible: Cross-functional teams with end to end ownership” of the Agile Munich group.